Dumbita/GlobalSolution/README.md

 # GlobalSolution
-Exam made to test the use of navmesh
+mock Exam made to test the use of navmesh